DevMahbubHussain/low-level-system-design-in-php/README.md

 # low-level-system-design-in-php
-Skeleton code for the e-commerce system
+Skeleton code for the Car Rental System